uwcip/jupyterhub-base-notebook/README.md

 version and installed software.
 It also installs a basic Python 3 version with some standard libraries and JupyterLab extensions.

+If you update the version of JupyterHub in this container you need to make sure that it matches the version of JupyterHub installed in the main JupyterHub container.

 ## using this container

 You could actually run this base notebook directly if you wanted.
 However, you